-A. Choice Screens For Google Search Access Points On Existing Non-Apple, Third-Party Devices: For every Google Search Access Point that was preinstalled on a non-Apple, third-party Device under a distribution agreement before the date of entry of this Final Judgment, Google must offer the Distributor the option to display (1) a Search Access Point Choice Screen (if the Search Access Point Choice Screen includes a Google Browser as an option and the Google Browser is selected, then a Default Search Engine Choice Screen must be shown for the Google Browser) or (2) a Search Default Choice Screen (if Google has already shown a Search Default Choice Screen for another Search Access Point on that Device, Google may apply the previous selection to each Search Access Point), to any user who has Google as their default

-GSE on that Search Access Point.
-For each Device displaying such Choice Screens, the Distributor shall receive from Google for the remaining life of the Device or one (1) year, whichever is shorter, a fixed monthly payment equal to the average monthly amount that Google paid to the Distributor for that Device during the shorter of the 12-month period prior to the date of entry of this Final Judgment or the lifetime of the Device.
+A. Choice Screens For Google Search Access Points On Existing Non-Apple, Third-Party Devices: Google must not offer or provide anything of value to any Distributor for any form of default, placement, or preinstallation distribution (including Choice Screens) related to a GSE or Search Access Point on a non-Apple, third-party Device.
+Google must not take any action that would undermine, frustrate, interfere with, or in any way reduce the ability of the Device or any third-party or preinstalled Search Access Point to be configured to default to or otherwise interoperate with non-Google GSEs or other competitive entrants.
+For every Google Search Access Point that was preinstalled on a non-Apple, third-party Device under a distribution agreement before the date of entry of this Final Judgment, Google must offer the Distributor the option to display (1) a Search Access Point Choice Screen (if the Search Access Point Choice Screen includes a Google Browser as an option and the Google Browser is selected, then a Default Search Engine Choice Screen must be shown for the Google Browser) or (2) a Search Default Choice Screen (if Google has already shown a Search Default Choice Screen for another Search Access Point on that Device, Google may apply the previous selection to each Search Access Point), to any user who has Google as their default GSE on that Search Access Point, and for.
+For each Device displaying such Choice Screen, Screens, the Distributor shall receive from Google a fixed monthly payment for the remaining life of the Device or one (1) year, whichever is shorter, a fixed monthly payment equal to the average monthly amount that Google paid to the Distributor for that Device during the shorter of the 12-month period prior to the date of entry of this Final Judgment or the lifetime of the Device.
+For purposes of this Paragraph, Chrome is a Google Search Access Point until it is divested.